JSM2512/RAG-Assistant/README.md

 - **Document Analysis:** Interactive Q&A with memory of previous questions and context
 - **Learning Tool:** Ask follow-up questions that build on previous discussion
 - **Knowledge Exploration:** Deep-dive conversations that remember earlier context

 ---

+## 🔍 Source Retrieval

+- Every answer includes a list of sources used, with file name and page number (where available).
+- Sources are shown in expandable sections for transparency.

+---

+## 📊 Analytics Dashboard

+- **Query Tracking**: Total number of queries per session
+- **Latency Monitoring**: Average and per-query response time (milliseconds)
+- **Accuracy Feedback**: User feedback on answer correctness, summarized as percentage
+- **Interactive Chart**: Latency trend over time

+---